 But it’s not all doom and gloom.
 It turns out that we were also wrong about certain other high-fat foods.
 After all, where would we be without avocado toast?

-As mentioned, the low-fat myths about milk have been debunked, and we know that full-fat dairy can decrease the risk of obesity and diabetes.
+As mentioned, the low-fat myths about milk have been debunked, and we know that full-fat dairy can of obesity and diabetes.
 It also has fewer additives.
 Try an organic brand like Horizon DHA Milk, which has DHA Omega-3 to support heart, brain, and eye health.
 You can find it here.

 In both oil and whole-food form, avocado is full of delicious benefits such as vitamins, potassium, fiber, and heart-healthy monounsaturated fatty acids.
 Avocado oil is also great when used in salad dressings and as a high-heat cooking oil.
 Primal Kitchen’s 100 percent pure avocado oil is cold-pressed to preserve all of its antioxidants, vitamins, minerals, and healthy fats.
 You can find it here.